Kendysond/Selar-dev-test/test-2/README.md

 - type (new_subscription, subscription_renewal) - see above section for explanation
 - status (paid, pending, failed) - paid as successful transactions
 - selar_profit - Selar profit from the transaction
+- first_subscription_transaction - when this is set to `1`, it means it's the first transaction of the first ever subscription of a user.
+Emphasis on first ever subscription, so where the linked subscription has `first_subscription` set to `1`

 Users
 - Id - User ID